-F When a new mansard is proposed for a terraced house, the incorporation of a front roof terrace associated with an extension at mansard roof level will only be acceptable where it is designed to maintain the uniformity of the streetscape and protects the significance of the building and the terrace of which it forms a part.
+F When a new mansard is proposed for a terraced house, the incorporation of a acceptable where it is designed to maintain the uniformity of the streetscape and protects the significance of the building and the terrace of which it forms a part.
 Proposals for a roof terrace above the mansard floor level are considered to be out of keeping and will be resisted.